James H. Nicholas: Early life

 James Hamilton Nicholas was born on August 6, 1832, to Susannah and Jonathan Nicholas in Appling County, Georgia.
 Jonathan is posthumously called Jonathan Nicholas Jr. in contemporary genealogical records.
 In Edgefield, South Carolina Jonathan first began his career as a school teacher.
 Jonathan was married to Rachel Blackburn in 1815 but separated in 1817.
 He subsequently married Susannah Harden in 1819 and together had nine children including James.
 He moved his family to Appling County, Georgia, in the 1850s where he continued to be a school teacher.
 He died in 1859 Jonathan at 71 years old and was buried with his father Jonathan Nicholas in Morris County, New Jersey.

 Civil War

 Nicholas enlisted in the Confederate States Army as a private on October 3, 1861, in the American Civil War along with his brothers Josiah and William.
 He was first with Company A, 1st Regiment, 1st Brigade of the Georgia State Troops, but mustered out of the Georgia State Troops on April 3, 1862, and enlisted in Company K, 54th Georgia Regiment in the Confederate States Army on May 16, 1862.
 A few months after enlisting in Company K he was discharged because of an unknown disability.
-He was later wounded in the shoulder at the Battle of Atlanta and surrendered in Tallahassee, Florida, on May 10, 1865.
+William was later wounded in the shoulder at the Battle of Atlanta and surrendered in Tallahassee, Florida, on May 10, 1865.
 Josiah deserted Company K on April 23, 1862, near Savannah, Georgia, and was never heard from again.